Many countries around the world choose to block access to certain websites, and Vietnam is no exception.

 The first of these is to use a VPN, which we recommend you use while travelling anyway.
 A VPN will encrypt your connection and provide you with a different IP address, making it seem as if you’re connecting from somewhere other than your actual location.

-You could also have a look at Tor, an encrypted network that allows you to browse the internet anonymously.
-It works by re-routing your traffic through a distributed network of nodes, meaning no single point can identify the source or the destination.
+You could also use Tor, an encrypted network that lets you browse the internet anonymously.
+It works by re-routing your traffic through several other computers and networks, so nobody in the middle can identify the source or the destination.

-Because Tor routes your data in a way that’s designed to be untraceable, the routes taken tend to be longer so surfing the Internet with it activated is noticeably slower.
-Because of this, you’re probably better off using a VPN unless you really need to be completely anonymous.
+Because Tor routes your data in a way that’s designed to be untraceable, your data takes a much longer route than usual.
+As a result, your connection will be noticeably slower when using it.
+As a result, you’re probably better off using a VPN unless you really need to be completely anonymous.